Gmsh is an open source 3D finite element mesh generator with a built-in CAD

 '

-Make sure to read the tutorials before sending questions or bug reports.
+Make sure to read the tutorial and the FAQ before sending questions or bug reports.

 git clone